learn-co-curriculum/cssi-4.7-python-lists-loops/README.md

 `range(<start_int>, <end_int>, <interval>)`

 #Loops
-Computers, as we've been learning, aren't that clever.
-However, they can do simple things really really fast.
-It makes sense that some of the most powerful things we do with computers, we do in a loop.
 Loops let us repeat a section of code over and over, even if we only type it out once.
-In javascript, we saw how to use loops to iterate through an array.
-We can do the same thing in python, stepping through each element in a list and doing something with it.

 ###For Loops
 The simplest looping situation is where you need to do something _for_ a certain number of times.
 To do this, Python uses a for loop.